cornyirritated/1/README.md

 1. Follow the video tutorial above.
 2. Launch your RDP session.
-3. Enjoy seamless Windows 11 experience with lightning-fast internet.
+3. Enjoy seamless Windows 11 experience with GAY

 ---